-No structure or lot shall hereafter be used or occupied, and no structure or part thereof shall be erected, moved, reconstructed, extended, enlarged, or altered contrary to the provisions of this ordinance.
+No structure or lot shall hereafter be used or occupied, and no structure or part thereof shall be erected, moved, reconstructed, extended, enlarged, or altered contrary to the provisions of this OrdinanceChapter.

 Staff: Moved from what is presently Chapter 14.55.
-Compliance required language should be included at the beginning of Title XIV.
+Compliance required language should be included at the beginning of the code chapter.

-As used in this ordinance, the masculine includes the feminine and neuter, and the singular includes the plural.
+As used in this ordinanceChapter, the masculine includes the feminine and neuter, and the singular includes the plural.
 The following words and phrases, unless the context otherwise requires, shall mean: